Lawyer For Rand Paul's Neighbor Says 'Trivial' Dispute Led To Assault

 Kelley and I appreciate the overwhelming support after Friday’s unfortunate event.
 Thank you for your thoughts and prayers.— Senator Rand Paul (@RandPaul) November 5, 2017

-In addition to being neighbors, Baker said that Paul, who had a career as an ophthalmologist before going into politics full-time, had worked with Boucher when both of them were practicing medicine.
+In addition to being neighbors, Baker said that Paul, who had a career as an ophthalmologist before going into politics full time, had worked with Boucher when both of them were practicing medicine.